Master Landscape Plans

 Based on feedback from the concept/budget meeting, a Master Plan is prepared detailing all elements of the garden, including plantings, design details and proposed finishes and accessories.
 A detailed planting plan is presented with all cultivars, quantities and spacing called out.
 Elevations are presented to help clients visualize forms and shapes multi-dimensionally.

-When you have approved the Master Plan, Everett Garden Designs will prepare a detailed scope of work to accompany the plan from which landscape contractors will base their quotations.
+When you have approved the Master Plan, Everett, Conroy & Landis Garden Design will prepare a detailed scope of work to accompany the plan from which landscape contractors will base their quotations.
 Documents will be prepared for any necessary permits, and detailed construction drawings provided when necessary.

-To build the garden, Everett Garden Designs will recommend contractors best suited for the job and prepare a master budget.
-Clients will contract directly with the firms chosen to execute the work and Everett Garden Designs will serve as a Project Manager, administering the contract on their behalf, creating seamless communication throughout, and ensuring the design is carried out as intended.
+To build the garden, Everett, Conroy & Landis Garden Design will recommend contractors best suited for the job and prepare a master budget.
+Clients will contract directly with the firms chosen to execute the work and Everett, Conroy & Landis Garden Design will serve as a Project Manager, administering the contract on their behalf, creating seamless communication throughout, and ensuring the design is carried out as intended.